Analytic result for the top-quark width at next-to-next-to-leading order in QCD

 \end{widetext} Here we have shown explicitly in each coefficient the results of maximal transcendental {\it weight} of HPLs, which is defined by the dimension of the vector $\vec{m}$ in $H_{\vec{m}}(w)$.
 The transcendental weight can be added in each term and the ubiquitous constants $\pi$ and Riemann Zeta function $\zeta(n)$ should be considered of weight one and $n$, respectively, since $\pi = -i H_0(-1+i0)$ and $\zeta(n) = H_{\vec{0}_{n-1},1}(1)$.
-The results of lower transcendental weight are denoted by the functions $g_l(w),g_h(w), g_F(w)$ and $g_A(w)$, of which the explicit forms can be found in the appendix.
+The results of lower transcendental weight are denoted by the functions $g_l(w),g_h(w), g_F(w)$, and $g_A(w)$, of which the explicit forms can be found in the appendix.
 The above results are obtained at the renormalization scale $\mu=m_t$.
 The scale-dependent part in these coefficients can be recovered using the fact the total decay width is scale-independent.

 We have made multiple checks at various stages of the calculation.
-All the analytic forms for the master integrals have been confirmed by the numerical results using the {\tt AMFlow} package \cite{Liu:2022chg}.
+All the analytic results for the master integrals have been confirmed against the numerical {\tt AMFlow} package \cite{Liu:2022chg}.
 The amplitudes have been calculated in two different gauges for the $W$ boson propagator, i.e., the Feynman-'t Hooft gauge and the unitary gauge, and perfect agreement is found.
 The particles appearing in the loops and the renormalization constants are all different, and thus the agreement between the results in these two gauges provides a strong check of the correctness of our calculation.
-Our analytic results can easily be expanded to any fixed order around $w=0$.
-The expansion up to order $w^5$ coincides with the result reported in Refs. \cite{Blokland:2004ye,Blokland:2005vq}.
-Similarly, the expansion around $w=1$ reproduces the asymptotic expansion result given in Ref. \cite{Czarnecki:2001cz}.
+Our analytic results can be expanded to any fixed order around a $w$ from 0 to 1.
+The expansion up to $\mathcal{O}(w^5)$ coincides with the result reported in \cite{Blokland:2004ye,Blokland:2005vq}, and the expansion around $w=1$ reproduces the asymptotic expansion result given in \cite{Czarnecki:2001cz}.

 Though the decay width at $w=0$ and $w=1$ is finite, it exhibits logarithmic structures near these boundaries.
 We have extracted such logarithmic terms by making use of the shuffle algebra properties of the HPLs.
 They are shown in the appendix.
 It would be interesting if these logarithms could be reproduced and resummed to all orders from effective field theory.